Quick Ride: Remote loop at 7000 feet in the high desert Eastern Sierra

 There are many hot springs along this ride such as Hilltop Hop Spring

-This magma also heats ground water causing it to boil creating hot springs from the beginning to the end of Benton Crossing Rd.
-At the northeast terminus of Benton Crossing Rd is the tiny town of Benton which is anchored by the Benton Crossing Lodge and the hot springs at the lodging facility.
-Steam escaping from the ground can also be viewed in Fumarole Valley and along Hot Creek about 5 miles to the north of the Little Green Church and assessable (from the south) for the dual sports, or adventurous street bikes who don’t mind a bit of dust on the rims, via dirt roads from Benton Crossing Rd.
+This magma also heats groundwater, causing it to boil, creating hot springs from the beginning to the end of Benton Crossing Rd.
+At the northeast terminus of Benton Crossing Rd is the tiny town of Benton, which is anchored by the Benton Crossing Lodge and the hot springs at the lodging facility.
+Steam escaping from the ground can also be viewed in Fumarole Valley and along Hot Creek.
+This site is east of the Mammoth Airport.
+There is a road on the north side of the runway.
+Hot Creek can also be accessed from Benton Crossing Rd.
+However, this route is dirt and suitable for the dual sports, or adventurous street bikes who don’t mind a bit of dust on the rims.

 Whitmore Tubbs Rd is one mile east of the public pool.
 This gravel road connects to Owens River Rd at Hot Creek Crossing.
 Owens River Rd is a gravel road that circles north around Lookout Mountain all the way back to Highway 395 near Crestview.
 It also provides access to the Hot Creek Geological Site in the Inyo National Forest.